-Close the container and store in the freezer.
+Close the container and store it in the freezer.
 Label if you like and that’s a great healthy berry smoothie.

 Please note: we are not freezing the blending liquid of choice or the yogurt.
 They will be added straight to the blender when we are ready to make the smoothie.

-Blending the banana berry smoothie:
+Blending the banana berry smoothie

 Add the almond milk and natural yogurt in your blender/food processor, then add the frozen ingredients.

 Finally, blend until smooth.
 It’s best to drink the smoothie immediately.
-But if you have any leftovers, you can freeze them in ice cube trays and use within a month.
+But if you have any leftovers, you can freeze them in ice cube trays and use them within a month.

 Mixed Berries Smoothie